Thor (film): Thor: The Dark World

 A sequel, Thor: The Dark World, directed by Alan Taylor, was released on November 8, 2013.
 Hemsworth, Hiddleston, and Portman reprised their roles, along with others from the first film.
 Zachary Levi replaced Dallas as Fandral, while Christopher Eccleston joined the cast as the Dark Elf Malekith.

+Thor: Ragnarok

-Thor: RagnarokThor: Ragnarok was released on November 3, 2017, directed by Taika Waititi.
+Thor: Ragnarok was released on November 3, 2017, directed by Taika Waititi.
 Eric Pearson and Craig Kyle & Christopher Yost wrote the screenplay, with Kevin Feige again producing.
 Hemsworth, Hiddleston, Hopkins, Elba, Asano, Levi, and Stevenson reprised their roles as Thor, Loki, Odin, Heimdall, Hogun, Fandral, and Volstagg, respectively, while Mark Ruffalo and Benedict Cumberbatch appeared as Bruce Banner / Hulk and Stephen Strange respectively, reprising their roles from previous MCU films.
 Cate Blanchett, Tessa Thompson, Jeff Goldblum and Karl Urban joined the cast as Hela, Valkyrie, Grandmaster, and Skurge, respectively.

 Thor: Love and Thunder

 A fourth film titled Thor: Love and Thunder was released on July 8, 2022.
 Hemsworth, Thompson, and Elba reprised their roles, with Portman, Alexander, Dennings, and Skarsgård returning after not appearing in Ragnarok.
 Portman portrayed her character taking on the mantle of Thor, similar to the comics.
 Additionally, Chris Pratt, Pom Klementieff, Dave Bautista, Karen Gillan, Vin Diesel, Bradley Cooper, and Sean Gunn reprise their roles as Guardians of the Galaxy members Peter Quill / Star-Lord, Mantis, Drax the Destroyer, Nebula, Groot, Rocket, and Kraglin Obfonteri.
 Christian Bale joined the cast as the villain Gorr the God Butcher.